Natural Language Decompositions of Implicit Content Enable Better Text Representations: Conclusion

-We have shown that our method of inferential decompositions is useful for applications where implicit language is most relevant to human understanding.
-First, we uncover the high-level narratives in public commentary, which are often not explicitly expressed in the surface forms.
-Second, we show that, by considering the similarity between the implicit content of legislators' speech, we can better explain their joint voting behavior.
+Our method of inferential decompositions is useful for text-as-data applications.
+First, we uncover high-level narratives in public commentary, which are often not expressed in surface forms.
+Second, we show that, by considering alternative representations of legislators' speech, we can better explain their joint voting behavior.
+More broadly, treating implicit content as a first-class citizen in NLP---a capability enabled via generation in large language models---has the potential to transform the way we approach problems that depend on understanding what is behind people's utterances, rather than just the content of the utterances themselves.

-In future work, we plan to additionally fine-tune the embeddings so that they are more sensitive to the particular use case \cite[e.g., establishing argument similarity,][]{Behrendt2021ArgueBERTHT}).
-Given that LLMs are known to be fallible, we will annotate the correctness and plausibility of the generated inferences.
-Lastly, we also plan to place the exemplars and a selection of generations into a formal pragmatic taxonomy, which will help us better understand the kinds of language for which our method is most useful.